rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

-A single Cloud Load Balancer is connected through a 10 GB per second network to both the public network and Rackspace's internal network, which has been tested to achieve about 9GB per second of actual throughput.
+A single Cloud Load Balancer is connected through a 10 GB per second network to both the public network and Rackspace's internal network, which has been tested to achieve about 9 GB per second of actual throughput.
 Some limiting factors might influence the actual throughput at any given time.